karank85/vending-machine-tracker/README.md

 ## How to test

+1. Connect to your localhost in MySQL data source
+2. Create an empty schema with the name 'vending_tracker'

 Recommended software: `Postman`

 Send the correct request to each routes and with the correct parameters and values to get json output from each API